zextras/carbonio-login-ui/docs/docs/developers-guide.md

 - `i18n` configuration files for the plugin that handle translations
 - `src` the source code of the application
 - `translations` contains the strings translated in foreign languages
-- `zapp-ui` contains the design system of Zextras
+- `carbonio-design-system` contains the design system of Zextras

 ## Application workflow
 When loaded, the login page read from Url GET parameters: